 At Operational we design, install, repair and maintain all types of thermal oxidiser to ensure you get the optimum heat recovered.
 We are completely impartial from any oxidiser manufacturer, meaning we have our clients’ interests at the heart of our operations.

 Why use a RTO for heat recovery?

-The Regenerative Thermal Oxidiser (RTO) is an extremely efficient thermal oxidiser that uses a number of ceramic beds, either loose saddles or honeycomb blocks, to absorb heat from its exhaust gases.
+A Regenerative Thermal Oxidiser (RTO) is an extremely efficient thermal oxidiser that uses a number of ceramic beds, either loose saddles or honeycomb blocks, to absorb heat from its exhaust gases.

-It then uses this captured heat to preheat the incoming process air stream and destroy air pollutants contained in this air stream, at temperatures ranging up to 1000oC.
+The RTO uses this captured heat to preheat the incoming process air stream and destroy air pollutants contained in this air stream, at temperatures ranging up to 1000oC.

 The primary advantage of this technique is very high VOC destruction efficiencies, often in excess of 99%, and a high thermal efficiency providing low, or near zero, gas consumption.
 It is used throughout industry to destroy air toxins, odours, VOC’s and hazardous air pollutants discharged from industrial processes.

 The ceramic beds provide primary heat recovery of up to 95% thermal efficiency enabling auto-thermal or self-sustaining operation (with no additional heating from a gas burner) of the oxidiser with very low VOC concentrations of approximately 2 g/m3, ie. less than 5% of the Lower Explosive Limit (LEL).

 On the occasions when the inlet VOC concentration exceeds approximately 2 g/m3 then the energy present in the VOC’s, which is released during the high temperature oxidation process and destruction of the VOC, will exceed the energy losses in the system.
 At even higher concentrations the combustion temperature within the RTO will rise and this excess energy has the potential then to be recovered.